openhouse/photo-filter/DEVELOPMENT_PLAN.md

    - **Advanced Filtering Options**:

      - Include additional filters like location, camera model, and EXIF data.
-     - Allow sorting by subjective evaluation attributes from Apple's enhanced attributes.
+     - Allow sorting by other subjective evaluation attributes from Apple's enhanced attributes.

    - **User Preferences**:

      - Save user settings and preferences for queries and interface configurations.

    - **Internationalization (i18n)**:

      - Prepare the application for localization and support multiple languages.

 ## Next Steps

 - **Backend Enhancements**:

-  - Modify `photoController.js` to handle album-specific queries and dynamic filtering.
+  - Modify `photo-controller.js` to handle album-specific queries and dynamic filtering.
-  - Integrate additional metadata attributes into the querying mechanism.
+  - Implement functions to create symlinks in the specified export directory.
+  - Ensure compatibility with the Photos library structure and handle any symlink limitations.

 - **Frontend Development**:

-  - Update `index.hbs` and `main.hbs` to include interactive query builder components.
+  - Update `index.hbs` and `main.hbs` to include album navigation and filtering UI components.
+  - Add forms or dialogs to allow users to specify export names.
   - Use AJAX or Fetch API for dynamic content loading without full page refreshes.

 - **Export Functionality**:

-  - Implement a feature to export filtered photos to a local directory.
+  - Implement the export feature to create symlinked directories as per the specified structure.
-  - Ensure the exported photos retain necessary metadata for external applications.
+  - Ensure the exported directories are compatible with Photoshop's Photomerge automation.

 - **Privacy and Data Management**: